bobheadxi/bobheadxi.github.io/content/_posts/2021-02-18-semantic-line-breaks.md

 - Line-breaking at some arbitrary character column looks nice when viewed, but is easily lost when making and suggesting edits, necessitating reflowing entire paragraphs.
   This leads to incomprehensible or uninformative diffs that are difficult to review.
-- Writing entire paragraphs is reasonable readable nowadays due to most editors and viewers performing wrapping out-of-the-box, but they make suggestions and diffs difficult to review due to every single change causing a diff on entire paragraph.
+- Writing entire paragraphs is reasonably readable nowadays due to most editors and viewers performing wrapping out-of-the-box, but they make suggestions and diffs difficult to review due to every single change causing a diff on entire paragraph.

 To combat this, the idea of *semantic line breaks* has been floated.
 The general idea is to perform line breaks along semantic boundaries, instead of just along paragraphs.
 An approach suggested at [`sembr.org`](https://sembr.org/) sums this up as: